MarcoGos/kleenex_pollenradar/README.md

 Each sensor has additional attributes for the forecast for the upcoming 4 days.

-The sensor information is updated every hour although the values on the Kleenex pollenradar website are usually updated every 3 hours.
+The sensor information is updated every hour although the values on the Kleenex pollen radar website are usually updated every 3 hours.

 ![Sensors](/assets/sensors.png)